effectfully/Eff/readme.md

          -> Eff Ψs B Rs Rs′
 ```

 I.e. it's a [Freer](http://okmij.org/ftp/Haskell/extensible/more.pdf) monad with the additional notion of resources, which are dependent in the same style as effects in the Idris library.
 So while a computation can't change the set of effects like in in Idris, it can change the resources.
-An immediate example is the indexed `State`:
+A canonical example is the indexed `State`:

 ```
 eff : Eff (State , tt) (ℕ , tt) ℕ (λ n -> V.Vec Bool n , tt) _